request an appointment online.

 Schwannomatosis is also very rare.
 It is defined by the presence of multiple schwannomas (tumors that grow around nerves without involving the skin or other organs) everywhere in the body except on the vestibular nerve.

-What a re the risk factors for neurofibromatosis?
+What are the risk factors for neurofibromatosis?

 Neurofibromatosis is caused by one of three genetic mutations that are either inherited from a parent or that seem to develop randomly in an individual.
 People with one of these mutations will develop the disorder.
 There are no steps that can prevent the disease.